Interior MDF Door Construction

-MDF is an engineered wood product made from recycled and recovered wood fiber.
-The durable and homogenous construction of MDF resists warping, cracking and splitting and outperforms natural wood doors for painted applications.
+MDF is an engineered wood product made from compressed wood fibers bound together with resin.
+The durable and homogeneous construction of MDF resists warping, cracking and splitting and outperforms natural wood doors for painted applications.

 - Made to order and built to any size and style.

 - Built with genuine stile and rail construction — never routed or stamped.

 - Made with solid, super-refined MDF that provides a smoother painting surface than pine, poplar or lower-grade MDF alternatives.